 Offering first-generation college students a full-tuition scholarship valued at more than $150,000 over four years

 Grissom Scholars are first-generation college students with proven academic achievement, strong character, and exceptional potential for leadership and participation in the life of the College.
-Preference is given to students with substantial financial need who live in the United States.

 Available to first-year applicants, the Grissom Scholars Program offers 10 high achieving first-generation college students a full-tuition scholarship and $5,000 in educational enrichment funds.